Cavity-induced multispin interactions and phase transitions in ultracold Fermi gases: Introduction

-Here, we present a cavity-QED scheme that synthesizes tunable multispin interactions in ultracold Fermi gases.
-By tailoring the atom-photon coupling, we propose to engineer the effective interactions between arbitrary pseudo-spin states.
-Focusing on a three-spin model, we identify two distinct scattering channels whose strengths and signs can be controlled separately.
-This yields an on-site attraction together with an off-site repulsion, driving a transition from a superfluid to a spin-density-wave (SDW) ordered phase that realizes a higher-spin representation.
-The coexisting superfluid and SDW phase is reminiscent of a supersolid \cite{Leonard2017Mar-supersolid}, yet the self-organized modulation appears in spin space rather than in the density profile.
+Here, we present a cavity-QED scheme that synthesizes tunable interactions between multispin components in ultracold Fermi gases.
+By tailoring the atom-photon coupling, we propose to engineer the effective interactions between pseudo-spin states.
+Focusing on a three-component model, we identify two distinct scattering channels whose relative strengths and signs can be tuned by the experimental knobs.
+This yields an attraction together with an off-site repulsion, driving a transition from a superfluid to a spin-density-wave (SDW) ordered phase that realizes a higher-spin representation.
+The coexisting superfluid and SDW phase is reminiscent of a supersolid \cite{Leonard2017Mar-supersolid}, yet the self-organized modulation appears in the spin density profile rather than in the number density profile.
 This proposal is simple and reliable, and its implementations can be realized via current techniques of ultracold atoms.
-Therefore, it can offer a practical route to explore and detect the many-body physics of the multispin systems.
+Therefore, it can offer a practical route to explore and detect the many-body physics of the higher-spin systems.

 The paper is organized as follows.
 In Sec.\ref{sec:model} we introduce the model Hamiltonian for multispin systems, and show how the atom-cavity coupling generates an effective interaction that, for the spin-1 case, splits into two independent scattering channels.
 These channels allow the coexistence of superfluid and SDW orders, whose phase diagram is analyzed in Sec.\ref{sec:phase}.
 In Sec.\ref{sec:exp}, we discuss the realistic implementations of our proposal using ultracold atoms.
+Several practical issues regarding the proposal are discussed in Sec.\ref{sec:dis}.
 Finally, the brief summary is provided in Sec.\ref{sec:con}.

-\section{Model Hamiltonian}
+\section{Model Hamiltonian.}